After February, all unpaid prior year taxes become delinquent and must be paid to the Allegan County Treasurer

 2) When are taxes due?

 Generally, summer taxes are due by September 14, and winter taxes by February 14.
 If the due date falls on a weekend or holiday, these dates may change.
 See the deferment applications below to determine if you are eligible to defer payment of your taxes to a later date.
 All payments will be posted as of date received, not the date on the check or envelope postmark.
 Please refer to your current tax bill for details.Winter Tax Deferment Application3) What payment methods are available?
-Make checks payable to Hopkins Township Treasurer and mail to 1975 126th Avenue, Hopkins, MI 49328.
+Make checks payable to Hopkins Township Treasurer and mail to 2894 22nd Street, Hopkins, MI 49328.
 Payments are also accepted at United Bank offices in Hopkins, Wayland, and Dorr.
 You may also make credit card or electronic check payments online or by telephone through Official Payments.
 Please refer to your current tax bill for details.

 4) What are the interest and penalties for late payment?
 Summer